ben-st/kube-login/README.md

 `client-secret`     |   Client Secret of the provider.
-`insecure-oidc`     |   Insecure Connection to idp provider `insecure-cluster`  |   Insecure Connection to k8s api
+`insecure-oidc`     |   Insecure Connection to idp provider `insecure-cluster`  |   Insecure Connection to k8s api `show-token`        |   show tokens only and exit

 ### configfile path

-You can set the commandline parameter `config` to point the config file.
+You can set the commandline parameter `--config` to point the config file.
 Defaults to `~/.kube-login.yml`.

 ### CA Certificates